lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Suggested readings:

--   Grem, *The Blessings of Business*
+-   Grem, *The Blessings of Business*.
--   Gloege, *Guaranteed Pure*
+-   Gloege, *Guaranteed Pure*.
--   Kruse, *One Nation Under God*
+-   Kruse, *One Nation Under God*.
--   Corrigan, Porterfield, and Grem, *The Business Turn in American Religious History*
+-   Corrigan, Porterfield, and Grem, eds., *The Business Turn in American Religious History*.

 ### October 19 (Week 8): Railroads